 Gut health modification – everyone can do this!

-The gut news (see what I did there?) is that the gut microbiome can be modified through making some simple changes to diet and through probiotic supplementation.
+The upshot is the gut microbiome can be modified through making some simple changes to diet and sometimes through probiotic supplementation.
 The gut responds to these changes almost instantly and the entire gut lining is shed and replaced every 3-5 days, so you can have a new, healthier gut in just a matter of days.
-My belief is that the greatest effect is achieved by altering the diet to include food that directly helps to feed the gut microbiome to flourish in balance rather than relying on probiotics alone and the key to longterm gut health is consistency.
+My belief is that the greatest effect is achieved by altering the diet to include food that directly helps to feed the gut microbiome to flourish in balance rather than relying on supplements alone and the key to longterm gut health is consistency.

 However, when comparing results from a collection of scientific studies which looked at the effects of various probiotics Vs. dietary modifications and anxiety symptoms, they all showed positive outcomes regardless of the intervention.
-The results also demonstrate that these kinds of modifications are easily achieved with a little guidance and are well worth a try with little or no (literally none that I could find) negative side effects.
+The results also demonstrate that these kinds of modifications are easily achieved with a little guidance to get the right fit for you and are well worth a try with little or no (literally none that I could find) negative side effects.

-The dietary intervention focused on increasing plant-based foods, but it is the increase in fibre that has the most interesting effect in the gut.
-Plant-based foods are comprised of soluble and insoluble fibres, it is the insoluble fibre that we do not digest and provides substrate for the gut bacteria to feast upon, in turn they produce serotonin; our happy hormone! but the question is; ‘how much fibre do you need to eat’?
+Dietary interventions focused on increasing plant-based foods which are comprised of soluble and insoluble fibres provides substrate for the gut bacteria to feast upon, in turn they produce serotonin; our happy hormone! but the question is; how much fibre do you need to eat to have an effect?